One of the things you learn very quickly about STIs is all the different ways you can get some infections.

 HSV 1 is the virus that tends to cause Oral Herpes.
 HSV 2 tends to cause Genital Herpes.

-However, it is possible to get an HSV 1 infection on your genitals and an HSV 2 infection in your mouth.
-It all depends on how you contract the infection.
+However, it’s important to note that it’s possible to get an HSV 1 infection on your genitals and an HSV 2 infection in your mouth.
+Both the mouth and genitals can be infected by either type.

 Herpes infections of both kinds are relatively common in Australia.
-It’s estimated that around 75% of Australians carry HSV 1 and 10% carry HSV 2.
+It’s estimated that around 75% of Australians carry HSV-1 and 10% carry HSV-2.
+Both HSV 1 and HSV 2 are types of Herpes virus.
+Once you are infected, the virus is present in your body permanently.

 Better2Know also sees a lot of demand for Herpes testing in Australia.
 Around 25% of all screens sold to Australian customers contain tests for either HSV 1 or HSV 2.